ChaalBaaz: Plot

 Identical twin sisters Anju and Manju are separated immediately after birth, thanks to their mentally handicapped nanny.
 Anju ends up with her uncle Tribhuvan and aunt Amba, while Manju is raised in a slum environment.
 Their parents were killed in a car accident orchestrated by Tribhuvan.
 However, in their will, they declare that their daughters will inherit their wealth once the twins turn 21.
-This results in Tribhuvan and Amba bringing Anju up as a coy, conservative and easily frightened girl, merely keeping her alive so she can sign off the property in their name.
+This results in Tribhuvan and Amba bringing Anju up as a coy, conservative, and easily frightened girl, merely keeping her alive so she can sign off the property in their name.
 The house servant Daddu, Anju's younger brother Raja, and their pet dog sympathize with her plight.

 Anju likes classical dance and is unable to resist the urge to dance whenever she hears Indian classical music.
 On his birthday, Tribhuvan hosts a grand party.
 Among the several guests attending is his friend Vishwanath, who is very kind towards Anju.
 When Indian classical music plays at the party, Anju is unable to resist and bursts out dancing, but ends up accidentally slapping Tribhuvan.
 Although calm at the party, he beats Anju mercilessly with a whip the next day.

-Manju is a modern, happy-go-lucky and street-smart stage dancer.
-She spends her days tricking people in the village to forgo her loans and is friends with her neighbour and taxi driver Jaggu.
+Manju is a modern, happy-go-lucky, and street-smart stage dancer.
+She spends her days tricking people in the village to forego her loans and is friends with her neighbour and taxi driver Jaggu.
 One night, she crashes into a bar to drink beer, where she meets and flirts with Suraj, Viswanath's son.
 Suraj soon falls for her.
-Vishwanath has been pestering Suraj to get married for a while now, and one day, when he shows him Anju's photo as a prospective marriage offer, he agrees, mistaking her for Manju.
+Vishwanath has been pestering Suraj to get married for a while now, and one day, when he shows him Anju's photo as a prospective marriage offer, he agrees, despite not knowing her name.
 When they visit Tribhuvan's place with their offer, Anju doesn't recognize Suraj and has a panic attack (courtesy of the injections given to her by Amba), which scares Suraj and Vishwanath away.